mindspore-ai/docs/docs/graphlearning/docs/source_en/batched_graph_training_GIN.md

-# Social Network Classification with Graph Isomorphism Network
+# Batched Graph Training Network

 <a href="https://gitee.com/mindspore/docs/blob/master/docs/graphlearning/docs/source_en/batched_graph_training_GIN.md" target="_blank"><img src="https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.png"></a>
 &nbsp;&nbsp;

 ## Overview

+In this example, it will show how to classify the social network with Graph Isomorphism Network.

 GIN is inspired by the close connection between GNNs and the Weisfeiler-Lehman (WL) graph isomorphism test, a powerful test known to distinguish a broad class of graphs.
 GNN can have as large discriminative power as the WL test if the GNN’s aggregation scheme is highly expressive and can model injective functions.